 Our final few days in Tokyo were spent without waste.
 As mentioned in my previous New Year post, we welcomed the new year of 2013 at the most happiest place on earth – Tokyo Disneyland!
 In fact, we spent two days there, one was at Disneyland and the other at Disneysea.
 Tokyo Disneyland is the first Disney park to be built outside of the U.S in 1983.
-It’s modeled after California’s Disneyland and the famous Magic Kingdom of Disney World of Florida.
+It’s modeled after California’s Disneyland and the famous Magic Kingdom of Disney World of Florida, which is a popular city where you can find everything, from attraction parks, hotels, restaurants.
 Well, Tokyo Disneyland consists of 7 themed lands and features seasonal decorations and parades.
 The seven are the World Bazaar, Adventureland, Westernland, Fantasyland and Tomorrowland, Critter Country and Mickey’s Toontown.

 Getting your entrance ticket to Tokyo Disneyland is fairly simple and quick for foreign tourists.
 All you have to do is go to their website (click here) and order your tickets.
 You don’t have to pay in advance just yet.
 After choosing your date of entry, you will be prompted to print a collection slip and just go to the Tokyo Disney Resort Ticket Center to collect and pay for your tickets.
 It’s located just outside the JR Maihama station which is the only station you are able to get to Disneyland, so you won’t miss it.

 You have a variation of passes or passports to choose from but I would suggest getting the 2-day pass or above.
 By getting the multi-day passports, you can get into Disneyland for one day and then Disneysea on the other.
 That would save you the time and money too.
 (Click here for the prices).